Shuten-dōji: Summary (oldest version)

 The warriors, pretending to be priests, convinced the ogre-king to give them lodging.
 The ogre-king treated his guests with sake and began to tell the tale about himself, how he was called Shuten-dōji, the "sake-drinking lad" by his underlings for his love of drinking sake, and how the ogres had been displaced from their ancestral Hira Mountains when Enryaku-ji temple was built nearby.
 (Note: By the Dengyō Daishi, i.e., the priest Saichō.) and have been at Mt. Ōe since the year 849.

 Raikō then offered Shuten-dōji the sake given to him by one of the deities, which rendered him incapacitated.
 The warriors dressed up in armor and weapons which they concealed in their priestly back-pack chests called oi (笈).
 (Note: Before attacking Shuten-dōj, they rescued important prisoners.
 One was a page (chigo) of the high priest of Tendai-ji, Jiei Daishi aka Ryōgen, and not only that, the page was the son of Midō no nyūdō (Fujiwara no Michinaga.))
 Then they stormed Shuten-dōji's sleeping quarters, and while the four deities held down the ogre's limbs, Raikō cut off Shuten-dōji's head with a stroke of his sword, Dōjigiri.
 The severed head was still alive and snapped its jaws, aiming at Raikō's head, but the warrior defended himself by wearing two of his men's helmets in addition to his own.
-The group returned triumphant to Kyoto with the head, which was laid to rest in the (Treasure House of Uji) at Byōdō-in temple.
+The group returned triumphant to Kyoto with the head, which was laid to rest in the Uji no hōzō (Treasure House of Uji) at Byōdō-in temple.